When people talk about letting wine breathe, this is really about exposing the wine to oxygen by allowing it to aerate before you drink it.

 ‘Personally, I would recommend a Bordeaux glass rather than pouring it in to a decanter.’

-‘It’s definitely better to double decant if you can – give it at least one hour.’
+‘It’s definitely better to double decant if you can – give it at least one hour,’ he said.

-‘You could transform a great wine into vinegar by letting it breathe for too long,’ said Robert.
-‘Old vintages are the most fragile.’
+‘You could transform a great wine into vinegar by letting it breathe for too long,’ said Clément Robert MS. ‘Old vintages are the most fragile.’

-In the case of most white wines, Steven Spurrier says, ‘because they don’t have tannins, the need for aeration is rarely necessary.’
+In the case of most white wines, Steven Spurrier said in 2016 that, ‘because they don’t have tannins, the need for aeration is rarely necessary.

 ‘However, I would decant young and old white Rhônes and mature Alsace Rieslings – and both at the last minute.’